Stephen Colbert Says He Won’t Have Donald Trump On The ‘Late Show’ Because He Is Disrespectful

-CNN’s Anderson Cooper asked the Late Show host Stephen Colbert whether he would have Donald Trump on his show again and the answer came as a surprise.
+CNN’s Anderson Cooper asked the Late Show host, Stephen Colbert, whether he would have Donald Trump on his show again, and the answer came as a surprise.
 The talk show host said that he wouldn’t let the president return to his show because he is disrespectful to the office of the president, according to The Washington Post.

 “The quick answer would be no,” Colbert said.
 “It would be hard for me to be properly respectful of the office because I think that he is so disrespectful of the office that it’s very hard to perceive him as I would want to perceive a president in terms of their status and the dignity and their representation of the United States.”